GabeScott/standard-works-vault/General Conference/2006 April - Zion in the Midst of Babylon.md

 Almost 70 years of life have taught me that those heroic opportunities are few and far between, if they come at all.

 But the opportunities to stand for that which is right—when the pressures are subtle and when even our friends are encouraging us to give in to the idolatry of the times—those come along far more frequently.
-No photographer is there to record the heroism, no journalist will splash it across the newspaper’s front page.
+No photographer is there to record the heroism; no journalist will splash it across the newspaper’s front page.
 Just in the quiet contemplation of our conscience, we will know that we faced the test of courage: Zion or Babylon?

 Make no mistake about it: much of Babylon, if not most of it, is evil.
 And we will not have the pricking of our thumbs to warn us.
 But wave after wave is coming, crashing against our shores.
 Will it be Zion, or will it be Babylon?

 If Babylon is the city of the world, Zion is the city of God.
-The Lord has said of Zion: “Zion cannot be built up unless it is by the principles of the law of the celestial kingdom” (D&C 105:5) and, “For this is Zion—the pure in heart” (D&C 97:21).
+The Lord has said of Zion: “Zion cannot be built up unless it is by the principles of the law of the celestial kingdom” ([[D&C 105.5|D&C 105:5]]) and, “For this is Zion—the pure in heart” ([[D&C 97.21|D&C 97:21]]).

 Wherever we are, whatever city we may live in, we can build our own Zion by the principles of the celestial kingdom and ever seek to become the pure in heart.
 Zion is the beautiful, and the Lord holds it in His own hands.
 Our homes can be places which are a refuge and protection, as Zion is.